blewcheez/osticket-prereqs/README.md

 - Windows 10</b> (21H2)

-<h2>List of Prerequisites</h2>
+<h2>Prerequisites for installation</h2>

-- Item 1
+- Microsoft Azure account with an active subscription (free or paid)
-- Item 2
+- An active resource group.
-- Item 3
+- An active virtual network and subnet.
-- Item 4
+- An actince VM (virtual machine).
-- Item 5
+- An active RDP (remote desktop protocol).

 <h2>Installation Steps</h2>